From Attack to Protection: Leveraging Watermarking Attack Network for Advanced Add-on Watermarking: Watermarking Attack Network (WAN)

 \section{Watermarking Attack Network (WAN)}

 The proposed WAN targets block-based MW and needs one triple set of block images, of $B_o$, watermarked images with bit 0 $B_{w_0}$, and watermarked images with bit 1 $B_{w_1}$, in the training phase.
 WAN takes $B_{w_0}$ and $B_{w_1}$ as inputs and reconstructs each of them into attacked images $\tilde{B}_{w_0}$ and $\tilde{B}_{w_1}$, respectively.
 Our goal is to reconstruct images that mislead the watermarking extractor to decide on the wrong bit.
 In other words, when $\tilde{B}_{w_0}$ and $\tilde{B}_{w_1}$ are considered to have been inserted 1 bit and 0 bit, we judge the attack to be successfully done.
 On the other hand, the attacked image should be similar to the original to minimize visual degradation.

-We start with in-depth descriptions of loss functions consisting of watermarking attack loss and content loss and provide detailed descriptions of the architecture of the network and the mini-batch configuration.
+Figure~\ref{figure_WAN_framework} illustrates the training WAN framework, which includes a mini-batch of triple set consisting of $B_o$, $B_{w_0}$, and $B_{w_1}$, RDN-based WAN, and the proposed loss functions.
+From the viewpoint of RDN-based WAN only, the input is just a watermarked image (e.g., $B_{w_0}$), and it is expected to produce an attacked image ($\tilde{B_{w0}}$) with an inverted bit at the watermark extractor.
+The lines outside RDN-based WAN are drawn to pair for each bit 0 and 1 cases for loss function in the triple set configuration.
+In this section, we start with in-depth descriptions of loss functions consisting of watermarking attack loss and content loss and provide detailed descriptions of the architecture of the network and the mini-batch configuration.